-The ICMA Code of Ethics was adopted by the ICMA membership in 1924, and most recently amended by the membership in April 2015.
-The Guidelines for the Code were adopted by the ICMA Executive Board in 1972, and most recently revised in June 2015.
-Questions regarding the Code of Ethics may be directed to mperego@icma.org
+The ICMA Code of Ethics was adopted by the ICMA membership in 1924, and most recently amended by the membership in April 2023.
+The Guidelines for the Code were adopted by the ICMA Executive Board in 1972, and most recently revised in June 2023.

+Questions regarding the Code of Ethics can be directed to Jessica Cowles, ICMA ethics director, jcowles@icma.org.